emca-it/Energy-Log-Server-7.x/03-Upgrade/03-Upgrade.md

 #### Required post upgrade

+- Full restart of the cluster is necessary when upgrading from 7.0.6 or below.
 - Role "wiki" has to be modified to contain only path: ".wiki" and all methods,
 - Configure the License Service according to the *Configuration* section.